Bet £10, Get £10 - BETDAQ

 How to place Asian handicaps

-It’s important to add that in Asian handicap betting, a draw is refunded.
+With Asian handicap betting, there are only two possible outcomes.
+In the event of a draw, your bet is refunded.
 This is essentially a push scenario where neither you (the bettor) nor the bookmaker win the bet.

 Asian handicaps in football betting